 But the Captain Kangaroo theme is the first piece of music I remember being able to grasp entirely, except for that stop-time somewhere in the middle, but then I was only 1 or 2, and I didn’t learn about stop-time until music school.
 Never even knew the piece had a name besides “The Captain Kangaroo Theme”.
 Then just last month I landed on this vid of an entire BBC2 program from 2008 dedicated to light music pieces used for BBC shows.
 Went there to rip the Dick Barton, Special Agent! theme, a Monty Python favorite, for my library—it’s called “The Devil’s Galop” by Charles Williams, by the way—and came away with “Barwick Green” from The Archers, “March from Little Suite” from Dr Finlay’s Casebook etc etc etc. And then like a bolt from the blue at 47:55 was “Puffin’ Billy” which, with a crazy thrill, I recognized from the first four notes, who wouldn’t?
 And there—and there!—at 36 looking 12—my darling lad on the podium.

-And…here’s Stokowski, international maestro (and, like John, a Royal College of Music graduate) in my second favorite Deanna Durbin movie: 100 Men and a Girl.
+And…here’s Stokowski, international maestro (and, like my beloved John Wilson, a Royal College of Music graduate) in my second favorite Deanna Durbin movie: 100 Men and a Girl.
 Directed by Henry Koster.
 Andre Previn‘s great-uncle Charles Previn, musical director, arranger, composer and conductor at Universal, won an Oscar for his score for 100 Men and a Girl.
 While at Universal, Previn accumulated over 225 films to his credit, including most of Deanna Durbin’s films.

 Wishing you two clean and ready handkerchiefs every concert day, John.